ebi-gene-expression-group/scxa-workflows/w_smart-seq_clustering/README.md

-# Parameters for droplet Scanpy clustering
+# Parameters for plate-based Scanpy clustering

 Below we enumerate and explain the reasoning for deviating from default parameters at the different steps.